jesseforrest/Email2Image/README.md

 ------------

 Your version of PHP will need to be compiled with the following libraries:
- - GD: For necessary image functions
+ - GD: Supports necessary image functions
  - Mcrypt: Supports a wide variety of block algorithms

 Example - Basic Usage